Smod9/onlytactics/README.md

 - `npm run format` – Prettier
 - `npm run preview` – preview the production build locally
 - `npm run deploy` – build and push the contents of `dist/` to [Only Tactics on Surge](https://onlytactics.surge.sh)

+## Landing page

+The marketing page now loads by default at `/`.
+The game client lives at `/app`, so you can keep the front door focused on why the project exists while still linking people straight into races when needed.
+The hero includes GitHub links, testimonials, and the story from this README; feel free to style or extend it further before pointing a public DNS record at it.

 ## Attribution & License